Excape/hsr-docs-hs16/docs/hs16/englhtw.md

 Maxwell discovered that there are two parts to an electrical field - a magnetic part and an electric part.

 ### Chapter 6
+**When Heinrich Hertz started to experiment with ‘wave machines’, whose theories did he want to examine? (p.
+99)**

+Maxwells' wave theory

+**What was Heinrich Hertz’s next step in his investigations? (p.
+103)**

+He sepparated the transmitter and receiver to opposite ends of the large auditorium.

+**What did he manage to show in his experiments with solid conducting walls? (p.105)**

+That electromagnetic waves reflect from solid conducting walls

+**Where did Heinrich Hertz take a professorship? (p.
+105)**

+In Bonn (he had the choice between Bonn and Berlin)

+**What was the problem with the house he moved into? (p.
+106)**

+The House had served as a medical clinic, they warned him about contamination

+**What happened to Heinrich Hertz in 1892? (p.
+108)**

+He got a cold which got worse and worse

+**What did Heinrich Hertz die of?
+When did he die?
+What was his final age? (p.
+110)**

+He died of blood poisoning (probably contamination of the house) on January 1, 1894.
+He was 36 years old.

+**Which scientist continued to investigate the ‘Hertzian waves’? (p.
+110)**

+Guglielmo Marconi

+**Which example was given of early naval (ship) communication with radio waves? (p.
+112)**

+1912, A ship telegraphed with radiowaves that the Titanic was sinking.

+**How did radio transform society in the field of (1) business, (2) culture and (3) politics? (p.
+113/114)**

+1. Radio Music Box
+2. Brands became popular, through the radio celebrities attracted fans
+3. Propaganda through the radio (Germany)

 ### Chapter 7
+**How does the effect of radio waves hitting a human body or rock differ from the effect of radio waves hitting metal? (p.
+120)**

+A radio wave will go right through a human body.
+In metal, the outermost electrons are free, it is conductive

+**What consequences did this have for airplanes and warfare? (p.121)**

+The metal reflected the electromagnetic waves, which makes radar possible

+**What alternative methods had been used to detect enemy planes? (p.
+123)**

+In WW1, blind people were used to hear the aircrafts through big horns.
+In 1930, a giant horn was built.
+But both techniques didn't really work.

+**What did Watson Watt mean when he said “Britain has become an island once more.”? (p.
+124)**

+That Britain was the first one with this technology and that this would provide a major advantage in warfare

+**What does radar stand for? (p.
+123)**

+"Radio Detection and Ranging".
+Before, the term "radio direction finding" was used, not to give too much information to the enemy

+**Put the following quote into the context of World War II: “Inhospitably, the reception committee turned all these overseas visitors away.” (p.
+129)**

+In August 1940, the German air fleet attacked England, but they had already detected them on radar and were waiting for them with the RAF.

+**Explain the following quote: “Radar so far had been the hero – a protector of the nation.
+Yet once Britain learned how Germany was catching up, it would become a villain.” (p.
+131)**
 ### Chapter 8
 ### Chapter 9
 ### Chapter 10